mbradds/pipeline-profiles/readme.md

 Instructions coming soon!

+## Deploying to CER production server

+This is a mess.
+The CER web infrastructure is managed in an entirely manual way.
+There is no automation, content management system, CI/CD, version control, or any other modern tools and technology.
+There is also no way I can easily mimic the CER server environment for local development, and no one is fully aware of the enourmous amount of scripts, css, server side includes, templates that make up these pages.
+This means that the CER html pages are too ridiculous for me to realistically use or mimic myself, and the lack of version control means that I cant really deal with these files until right before I'm ready to release.

+Up until recently (summer 2021) my approach to these constraints and problems was:

+1. Request that the web team dump the latest production files into `dewb7/data-analyis-dev`.
+2. Delete the old js and css bundles and replace them with new ones.
+3. Delete the old html sections/script tags from the lastest CER production files and copy and paste the new html sections from my `dist/` folder into the correct location in the CER files.
+4. Repeat this process for all profiles in english and french (50 total).
+5. Send in a final web request to publish.
+6. Review links in tweb (I have no access to tweb and cant do this step).
+7. Tell the web team to publish.

+As of September 2021, I've added some automation in `deploy/make_production_files.py` that largely cuts out the need to delete & copy/paste html sections.
+Here are the new steps:

+1. Request that the web team dump the latest production files into dewb7/data-analyis-dev.
+2. Delete the old js and css bundles and replace them with new ones.
+3. `npm run build`
+4. `npm run deploy`
+5. Copy and paste full html files from `deploy/web-ready` into `dweb7/data-analysis-dev` (50 html files replaced).
+6. Send in a final web request to publish.
+7. Review links in tweb (I have no access to tweb and cant do this step).
+8. Tell the web team to publish.

 ## Adding a new profile section

 Adding a new section typically involves two major parts: The back end data (python), and the front end (JavaScript).
 Starting with the raw data, here is the typical pattern: